 - Thickeners – Almost all thickeners are plant-based, so I wouldn’t be too worried about it.

 Most modern (cheap) balsamic vinegars are still vegan, but if the ingredients say “caramel”, you’ll need to contact the manufacturer if you want to be sure that it doesn’t contain any animal ingredients.

 Summary of Whether or Not Balsamic Vinegar is Vegan

 If you want to be 100% sure that your balsamic vinegar is vegan, then buy a traditional one that’s certified for several years, and doesn’t have any of those cheap ingredients in the ingredients list.

-Yes, it’s a lot more expensive, but it should taste better as well at least.
+Yes, it’s a bit more expensive, but it should taste a little bit better as well at least.

 If you buy the second type, the cheap balsamic vinegar, it may be vegan.
-But there’s a good chance that it’s not.
-So it’s up to you if you want to take that risk or want to contact the manufacturer.
+But there’s a chance that it’s not.
+It’s up to you if you want to take that risk or want to contact the manufacturer.